CBU (AM): FM simulcast

+Fire damages AM transmitter

-In November 2018, CBU reduced its full-time power from 50,000 to 25,000 watts.
-A fire destroyed part of the station’s transmitting facilities in 2017 and it was decided repairs would have been too costly.
+In November 2018, CBU reduced its AM transmitter power from 50,000 to 25,000 watts.
+A fire at the Steveston transmitting facilities destroyed part of the station’s equipment in 2017.
+It was decided repairs to restore the full 50,000 watts would have been too costly.

+HD Radio

-CBU transmits in HD Radio on 88.1 MHz.
-As of April 2022, this signal provides simulcasts of CBU-FM on subchannel HD2 and CBCV-FM on subchannel HD3.
+CBU-2-FM transmits using HD Radio technology on 88.1 MHz.
+As of April 2022, this signal provides simulcasts of CBU-FM on digital subchannel HD2 and CBCV-FM on subchannel HD3.

 Shortwave relay

 In 1941, CBR established a shortwave relay for remote areas of British Columbia using the call sign CBRX and operating on a frequency of 6.16 MHz (in the 49m band) with a power of 150 watts.
 The call sign changed to CBUX in 1952 when the AM station became CBU.

 In 1965, the call sign changed to CKZU, recognizing that the ITU prefix CB was not assigned to Canada, but to Chile.
 The station was given permission to increase its power to 1,000 watts in 1986.
 The transmitter was adjacent to CBU's AM transmitter.
+The 2017 fire that destroyed part of the AM transmitter also damaged the shortwave broadcasting equipment.

-In February 2017, it was announced that CKZU was unlikely to return to shortwave.
+In February 2017, the CBC announced that CKZU was unlikely to return to shortwave.
 The CBC stated that the transmitter was in a state of disrepair with no replacement parts available due to aging equipment.
 Purchasing a new transmitter would be too costly due to the minimal number of listeners who tune into the facility.

 Local programming

 CBU's local programs are The Early Edition, hosted by Stephen Quinn, in the morning; and On the Coast, hosted by Gloria Macarenko, in the afternoon.

-CBU also originates the lunch-hour show BC Today, hosted by Michelle Eliot, as well as the weekend programs North By Northwest, hosted by Sheryl MacKay, in the morning; and Hot Air, hosted by Margaret Gallagher, on Saturday afternoons.
+CBU also originates the lunch-hour show BC Today, hosted by Michelle Eliot and simulcast over CBUT-DT, as well as the weekend programs North By Northwest, hosted by Margaret Gallagher, in the morning; and Hot Air on Saturday afternoons.
 These shows (except for The Early Edition and On the Coast) are broadcast province-wide to Radio One's stations in Victoria, Kelowna, Kamloops, Prince Rupert and Prince George, as well as their respective rebroadcasters.

 Transmitters

-CBU's signal on 690 AM also directly broadcasts to Nanaimo and Gibsons.
+CBU's signal on 690 AM also can be heard in Nanaimo and Gibsons.